-FIGURE 7.
+FIGURE 8.
 Impulse responses to a large negative technology shock ($\epsilon{at} = -0.05$) under alternative policy rules.
 Benchmark rule: black solid lines; symmetric RR rule: blue dashed lines; assymmetric rule: red dotted lines.
 The horizontal axes show the quarters after the impact period of the shock.
-The units on the vertical axes are percentage-point deviations from the steady state levels for the variable "Net worth share of switching firms", which refers to the ratio of the net worth of firms that switch from local banks to national banks to the net worth of all firms.
-The units on the vertical axes are percent deviations from the steady state levels for the steady state levels for the net worth of all firms.
+The units on the vertical axes are percentage-point deviations from the steady state levels for the variable "Change in the share of national bank borrowers" net worth caused by firm switching."
 The units on the vertical axes are percent deviations from the steady state levels for other variables.